 However, measuring the blade surface pressure distribution does not provide full information for the derivation of the airfoil characteristics.
 In addition to the pressure drag derived from the pressure distribution, there is the viscous drag from the shear stresses in the boundary layer.
-The total drag (pressure drag + viscous drag) is commonly measured with a so-called wake rake measuring the momentum loss in the near wake behind the trailing edge of blade section, and it is also the technique we are using in the present experiment.
+This is commonly measured with a so-called wake rake measuring the momentum loss in the 55 near wake behind the trailing edge of blade section.

-In this article, we present the further development of the measurement system used in the 2021 campaign (Madsen et al., 2022), comprising the design and test of a blade-mounted wake rake.
+In the present article, we present the further development of the measurement system used in the 2021 campaign (Madsen et al., 2022), comprising the design and test of a blade-mounted wake rake.
 In addition, the pressure belt was redesigned from a 16 to a 32-tap pressure belt while the inflow was measured with a five-hole Pitot tube as in the previous campaign.
 With this instrumentation, the sectional airfoil characteristics can be characterized to a high degree of detail, and thus also the aerodynamic performance of an active trailing edge flap system installed on the turbine for this campaign.